ghackenberg/caddrive/README.md

 ## Screenshots

-Here is a recent screenshot of the software in action.
+This is what ProductBoard looks like in action.

 ### Versions view

+The versions view shows the history of the product design.

 ![Versions](screenshots/versions.png)

 ### Issue view

+The issue view shows open and closed design tasks.

 ![Issue](screenshots/issue.png)